leandromaf/cv/README.md

 * Product features usage understanding
 * Tickets re-seller detection
 * External Apps recommendation for event-creators
-* Event attendance prediction
+* Event attendance prediction.
+Collaborated to develop a model that predicted the fraction of event attendees from the ticket buyers within an 8% margin of error.

 #### Back-end Software engineer (January 2019 - July 2020)

 Collaborating with the design and implementation of services using Python,  for:

 * Real-time tracking of product usage
-* Serving Machine Learning models for in-product insights and recommendations for Event Creators
+* Serving Machine Learning models for in-product insights and recommendations for Event Creators.
+Price recommendation model to help creators set the ticket prices for their events.
+Product feature that resulted in a conversion rate of > 90% with a lift of > 750K in gross revenue for creators and more than 80% positive NPS scores
 * Bulk event information retrieval for external partners

 #### Scrum Master (January 2019 - October 2019)